 What should I bring?

-We suggest you bring just a small amount of US dollars for when you first arrive (perhaps $60 in $20 notes and the $50USD for the visa at the airport) just in case you get in a situation and the ATM’s are not working.
+- We suggest you bring a small amount of US dollars for when you first arrive (perhaps $60 in $20 notes and the $50USD for the visa at the airport) just in case you require money and the ATMs at the airport are not working.

-Personal toiletries.
-You can buy items here but not all the brands.
+- Personal toiletries.
+You can buy items in Nakuru, but not all the brands.

-Flashlight You do NOT need to bring mosquito nets, towels or bedding.
-All will be supplied.
-Check out our current wish list
+- You DO NOT need to bring mosquito nets, towels or bedding.
+All is supplied.

 How can I be contacted?